 - Text Table: The Text Table widget is used to organize text in rows and columns.
 It is made of cells and each cell behaves as a Paragraph widget, with the same properties.
 When a Text Table is created, it has three rows and three columns be default.

-To select a row or column, click on the left edge of the row/top edge of the column when the cursor displays the or symbol.
+To select a row or column, click on the left edge of the row/top edge of the column when the cursor displays a right pointing arrow or a down pointing arrow.
 You can also right-click on a cell in the desired row/column and select the option Select Row in the menu, or select a cell in the desired row and select the option Select Row in the Table menu.

 To edit a cell text, double-click on a cell to start editing.
 Make the desired changes to the text, click outside the widget to apply the changes or press the TAB key to start editing the next cell.
 To cancel the change, press Escape.
 You can also select the cell and change its default text in the Properties panel.